smorzechowski/weho_pop_gen/README.md

 # Scripts associated with a population genomic analysis of White-eared Honeyeaters (*Nesoptilotis leucotis*)

 This readme provides an overview of the genomic analyses conducted in this project.
-I primarily ran the ANGSD pipeline for variant calling because I sequenced 72 individuals at an average depth of 6x coverage, which is in the low-to-mid coverage range better suited for the genotype likelihood framework of ANGSD.
-Howevever, I include the manual GATK pipeline for hard calling variants as well.
+I primarily ran the ANGSD pipeline for variant calling because I sequenced 72 individuals at an average depth of 6x coverage, which is in the low-to-mid coverage range best suited for the genotype likelihood framework of ANGSD.
+Howevever, I include the manual GATK pipeline for hard-calling variants as well.

 The software and programs used in this project include: